 McAfee WebAdvisor

-Its browser extension, McAfee WebAdvisor, also comes with antivirus software and gives you extra browsing security.
-It blocks malware and phishing sites to give you more peace of mind while online.
+Its browser extension, McAfee WebAdvisor, also includes antivirus software and provides extra browsing security.
+It blocks malware and phishing sites, giving you more peace of mind while online.

 If you don’t want to purchase an entire antivirus suite, that’s not a problem.
 You can download McAfee WebAdvisor for free.